Percolation on the stationary distributions of the voter model with stirring: Decorrelation inequality

-In words,~$\eta^m_1$ is a configuration that is identically 1 or 0 in the box~$B(\mathcal T(m), 2L)$.
-This depends on whether, among the particles that start at the ball~$B(\mathcal T(m),2L)$, there is at least one that either ``moves too much'' before time~$T$ (in the sense that it reaches a distance larger than~$\ell/4$ from where it started), or that performs an autonomous jump before time~$T$.
+In words,~$\eta^m_1$ is a configuration that is identically 1 or 0 on the box~$B(\mathcal T(m), 2L)$.
+This depends on whether, among the coalescing-stirring particles that start in the ball~$B(\mathcal T(m),2L)$, there is at least one that either ``moves too much'' before time~$T$ (in the sense that it reaches a distance at least~$\ell/4$ away from where it started), or that performs an autonomous jump before time~$T$.
+The configuration~$\eta^m_2$ is obtained by inspecting the positions~$\{Y^{x}_T: x\in B(\mathcal T(m), 2L) \}$ one by one in the order given by the ordering~$<$ of~\eqref{eq_ordering} and assigning state~1 to a site~$z \in B(\mathcal T(m), 2L)$ whenever~$Y^z_T$ is ``too close'' (at distance~$\leq\ell^{1/4}$) to a previously inspected position.